KumoCorp/kumomta/docs/changelog/main.md

 * The HTTP injection API now supports an optional `deferred_spool` parameter that allows deferring writing the message(s) spool for a given send attempt.

+* We now randomize the set of hosts within a given MX preference level when computing the connection plan for an individual session.
+This helps to probablistically load balance across the advertised hosts for the destination.

 ## Fixes

 * `kcli trace-smtp-client` and `kcli trace-smtp-server` would always report